swtcpro/jingtum-lib-csharp/docs/docs.md

 ```

 ### OfferBought
-The orderbook is sold/bought by others buy/sell offer.
-The suggest prompt message could be: "You use XXX bought/sold XXX".
+The orderbook is sold/bought by other's buy/sell offer.
+Suggest prompt message: "You use XXX bought/sold XXX".
 It has following info.

 ```
 //Effect: OfferBought